Best Wine Bars in Bend, OR

 The Bend Wine Bar

-Seating: Indoor and outdoor sidewalk with firepits.
+Seating: Indoor and outdoor sidewalk tables with firepits.

 Wines: Glasses, flights, and bottles.